sww1235/Beltpack-Cellphone-MkII/idea file.md

 use photographers vest or similar to hold system and other electronics, as opposed to harness.
 Integrate strapping within vest to help reduce flapping. allow for system to be transfered to harness if vest is to bulky in certain situations.

 use either analog or digital mixer (probably analog) to mix signals from radios and main computer

+use external cellular modem/router (data) to allow for external antennas.

 ### chipset specs
 - ARM based chipset (A9)